John Everett Millais Biography | Oil Paintings

 John Everett Millais, English painter, and illustrator, a founding member of the Pre-Raphaelite Brotherhood.
 Born in Southampton, John Everett Millais was a child prodigy and at the age of 11 became the youngest ever pupil at the Royal Academy Schools.
 With Rossetti and Hunt, he formed the nucleus of the Pre-Raphaelite Brotherhood.
 His Christ in the House of His Parents (The Carpenter's Shop) was pilloried by the critics, although his work was vigorously defended by the most powerful art critic John Ruskin.

 John Everett Millais relationship with this influential critic was initially very cordial until he fell in love with Ruskin's wife, Effie, who modeled for his painting The Order of Release.
-As Millais painted Effie they fell in love.
-Despite having been married to Ruskin for several years, Effie was still a virgin.
+As Millais painted Effie they experienced passionate feelings for each other.
+Effie was still a virgin, despite having been married to Ruskin for five years.
 Effie's younger sister Sophy Gray also sat for several oil paintings by Millais, prompting some speculation about the nature of their fond relationship.
 The 2014 film, Effie Gray, written by Emma Thompson, features Tom Sturridge as Millais.

 John Millais Un-Pre-Raphaelite Art of the Victorian Age.